Blog

-The Anatomy of Ecommerce Fraud
+The Anatomy Ecommerce Fraud Protection

 Fraud in e-commerce has been around since the start of online shopping.
 It started with stolen credit card information and unauthorized transactions.
 But, as security measures improved, fraudsters adapted and developed more sophisticated methods.
 Today, everything from account takeover (ATO), fake accounts to affiliate and loyalty abuse are common and rising threats to e-commerce businesses.

-Fraud now spans many stages of the customer journey.
+To prevent Ecommerce fraud, you need to understand how it spans many stages of the customer journey.
 These include account creation, login, transaction, and post-transaction activities.

 How can merchants spot and stop these many types of eCommerce fraud?